 Contrary to what may happen in other departments and at other colleges, professors in the Comparative Literature department never have a more experienced TA in charge of organizing the team and/or assisting others ("Head TAs").
 This is rare at Brown in general, so you should not expect to encounter the situation, but you should be aware that our department does seem to be distinctively invested in giving TAs a lot of freedom to organize their own classes or sections.
-Professors do not impose lesson plans, nor do they generally ask to see yours.
-Because sections are generally simultaneous and professors teach one of them, they will also not usually observe you in the classroom.
-This is a level of both autonomy and responsibility that you may not encounter in other departments and it will therefore be important for you to be well organized, so that your sections do not devolve into extempore chats with your students.
+If you run a section, your lead professor will not impose lesson plans, nor will they normally ask to see yours.
+Because sections are most often simultaneous and professors teach one of them, they will also not usually observe you in the classroom.
+This is a level of both autonomy and responsibility that you may not encounter in other departments and it will therefore be important for you to be well organized, so that your sections and office hours do not devolve into extempore chats with your students.

-Professors who answered the survey for this handbook expect you to base your sections on the material covered in class.
-Most organize short weekly meetings between professor(s) and TA(s) to go over what they absolutely want discussed in section, or to generate topics for discussion.
-You are not expected to do readings beyond the syllabus to prepare for section, although if the subject matter is completely new to you, it may be worth consulting a good critical introduction or teaching reference to help you plan and manage your section.
-You are however emphatically not expected to be a specialist by the time section begins, nor to pass for one.
+Professors who answered the survey for this handbook expect you to base your teaching on the material covered in class.
+In classes with sections, most professors organize short weekly meetings between professor(s) and TA(s) to go over what they absolutely want explained in section, and to generate topics for discussion.
+You are not expected to do readings beyond the syllabus to prepare for class, although if the subject matter is completely new to you, it could be worth consulting a good critical introduction or teaching reference to help you plan and manage your section.
+You are however emphatically not expected to be a specialist by the time you interact with students, nor to pass for one.
 It is fine to table questions for the next section or to suggest resources for students to do further research by themselves.
+Your ability to read a text at graduate level will provide you with plenty of stimulating ideas to develop your students' own reading and writing know-how.

-Professors will also occasionally offer TAs the opportunity to teach a class (i.e. to lecture), but they do not generally impose it.
-The offer is not systematic and if you are particularly interested in doing so, be sure to let the professor know.
+Professors will occasionally offer TAs the opportunity to teach a class (i.e. to lecture), but they do not generally impose it.
+The offer is not systematic, so if you are particularly interested in doing so, be sure to let the professor know.

 The same human qualities were generally emphasized by all professors: first and foremost, they expect their TAs to respect students, and to encourage their love and interest for the class and for literature more broadly.
 One professor nicely summed it up as "love of literature, interest in young people, pleasure in getting them excited about books, and in having them develop writing and critical skills."
 The emphasis on "writing skills," however, varied from professor to professor, and class to class: an advanced seminar for a concentrator is likely to require more attention to good writing than an introductory survey with a varied student body.
 At the beginning of the semester, it may therefore be valuable to clarify with your supervisor how much importance they give to things such as a paper's technical aspects (grammar, word choice, organization) or research skills (references, proper citations, etc.).
 Be clear with your students about your expectations from the start of the class, and let them know in advance how you will be assessing their work.
-Finally, you can also take advantage of the freedom you have in section to organize mini-tutorials on aspects of reading and writing for the course if the need arises (see "Resources" for more information on this point).
+This is a discussion that is especially valuable to hold if you will not be running your own section, as the decreased exposure to your expectations may otherwise be confusing to students.